 Rewrite the ending to the story of The Wizard of Oz.
-This time, it is not a dream at all.
-What happens in your version of the story?
+This time, in is not a dream at all.
+What happens in your version of the story? is not a dream at all.
+What happens in your version of the story.